prashantksharma/neural-network-compression/README.md

 Neural Network Compression

 # Objective
+Recent research on deep convolutional neural networks (CNNs) has focused pri-marily on improving accuracy.
+For a given accuracy level, it is typically possible to identify multiple CNN architectures that achieve that accuracy level.
+With equivalent accuracy, smaller CNN architectures offer at least three advantages:
+1. Require less communication across servers during distributed training.
+2. Require less bandwidth to export a new model to client over the cloud.
-In order to deploy deep learning models on to low power devices or low memory devices or both, there needs to reduction in size of models.
-This reduction is basically done by both using architectural changes and using techniques like Pruning, Huffman Coding and Weight sharing.
+3. More feasible to deploy on FPGAs and other low power devices or low memory devices.

+This reduction in model size is basically done by both using architectural changes and using techniques like Pruning, Huffman Coding and Weight sharing.

 # Approached Methods
 We have started with these papers [Deep Compression](https://arxiv.org/abs/1510.00149) and  [SqueezeNet](https://arxiv.org/abs/1602.07360).
 ## SqueezeNet